bschollnick/QuickBBS/docs/design documents/thumbnails_design.md

 **Backend selectors** (`BackendType`): `"image"`, `"coreimage"`, `"auto"` (still images); `"video"`, `"corevideo"` (video); `"pdf"`, `"pymupdf"`, `"pdfkit"` (PDF).
-The three auto-selecting variants each check `macintosh_optimizations_enabled()` (reads `settings.MACINTOSH_OPTIMIZATIONS`) and whether the relevant macOS framework import succeeded, falling back to the cross-platform backend if either check fails (§1.2).
+The three auto-selecting variants each check `macintosh_optimizations_enabled()` (reads `engine.config.config.macintosh_optimizations`, which `thumbnails/apps.py` populates from `settings.MACINTOSH_OPTIMIZATIONS` at startup) and whether the relevant macOS framework import succeeded, falling back to the cross-platform backend if either check fails (§1.2).
 `"auto"` and `"pdf"` add a third condition on top of those two: the process must be running on Apple Silicon specifically, not just any Mac — an Intel Mac with `MACINTOSH_OPTIMIZATIONS` enabled and Core Image or PDFKit importable still falls back